cdbarry53/Automated-Job-Finder/README.md

 Contribution
 Feel free to fork this repository, submit pull requests, or open issues if you find any bugs or have suggestions for improvements.

-This documentation provides a comprehensive overview of how to set up and use the job-matching web application, ensuring that users can easily get started and contribute to the project.